juju/charmstore/docs/API.md

 The `meta/resources` path returns information on all the resources associated with the given charm *id* as an array of resource objects.

+If the resource exists in the charm metadata but has not been uploaded, the Revision, Fingerprint and Size fields will be -1, null and 0 respectively.
 ```go

 type Resource struct {